kHarshit/CS5330ComputerVision/project5_recognition_using_deep_learning/README.md

 ## Usage

-* For task 1: use main.py
+* For task 1: use main.py to train and predict.py for prediction on test images
 * For task 2: use weights.py
 * For task 3: use greek.py and to predict handwritten greek letters pass the argument as:
     python greek.py --mode=predict  (mode can be either train or predict)